** New Monthly Meeting location **

 January

-14 - Monthly Meeting - Guest Speaker - Jeremy Smith February 11 - Monthly Meeting - Guest Speaker - Luke Ronnestrand March 7 to 9 - Minnesota Muskie Expo - State Fairgrounds 11 - Monthly Meeting - Lake Breakdown/2025 Outing Schedule 22 - 21st Annual BLC Sportsman's Banquet April 8 - Monthly Meeting - Lure Swap May 10 - Minnesota Fishing Opener 13 - Monthly Meeting - Membership Drive and Guest Speaker - Tom Dietz June 7 - Minnesota Muskie Opener 7 - Brainerd Lakes Youth Expo Everything Outdoors 10 - Monthly Meeting - Lure Making 20 - High School Tournament July 8 - Monthly Meeting - Guest Speaker - Noah Binsfeld August 12 - Monthly Meeting - Youth Night 27 to 29 - Gil Hamm Chapter Challunge - Lake of the Woods September 9 - Monthly Meeting - Leech Lake/Speaker - TBD October 4 to 5 - Jeff Young Memorial Muskie Shootout Tournament 14 - Monthly Meeting - TBD November 11 - Monthly Meeting - Guest Speaker - Bob Landreville December 9 - Monthly Meeting - Holiday Party/Chapter Elections March 2026 21 - 22nd Annual Sportsman's Banquet ANNUAL OUTING SCHEDULE - CLICK HERE |
+14 - Monthly Meeting - Guest Speaker - Jeremy Smith February 11 - Monthly Meeting - Guest Speaker - Luke Ronnestrand March 7 to 9 - Minnesota Muskie Expo - State Fairgrounds 11 - Monthly Meeting - Lake Breakdown/2025 Outing Schedule 22 - 21st Annual BLC Sportsman's Banquet April 8 - Monthly Meeting - Lure Swap May 10 - Minnesota Fishing Opener 13 - Monthly Meeting - Membership Drive and Guest Speaker - Tom Dietz June 7 - Minnesota Muskie Opener 7 - Brainerd Lakes Youth Expo Everything Outdoors 10 - Monthly Meeting - Lure Making 20 - High School Tournament July 8 - Monthly Meeting - Guest Speaker - Noah Binsfeld August 12 - Monthly Meeting - Youth Night 27 to 29 - Gil Hamm Chapter Challunge - Lake of the Woods September 9 - Monthly Meeting - Guest Speaker - Bob Weeks from Leech Lake's Agency Bay Lodge October 4 to 5 - Jeff Young Memorial Muskie Shootout Tournament 14 - Monthly Meeting - Guest Speaker - Mille Lacs DNR Area Supervisor - Greg Berg November 11 - Monthly Meeting - Guest Speaker - Bob Landreville December 9 - Monthly Meeting - Holiday Party/Chapter Elections March 2026 21 - 22nd Annual Sportsman's Banquet ANNUAL OUTING SCHEDULE - CLICK HERE |

 PURPOSE STATEMENT We exist to further the purposes of Muskies, Inc. which are to: